Have you thought about having your say in accountancy regulation?

 Members of the regulatory and disciplinary committees are appointed by the Regulatory and Conduct Appointments Committee (RACAC) which has a majority of lay members and a lay chair, and which reports to the ICAEW Regulatory Board (IRB).

-ICAEW regulatory and disciplinary and regulatory committees support the operation of the Professional Standards Department.
+ICAEW regulatory and disciplinary committees support the operation of the Conduct Department.
 The department is responsible for developing, maintaining and supporting high standards of practice and professional conduct.

 To achieve a clear separation of responsibility for policy making and enforcement, members of the ICAEW Council cannot serve on any of these committees.